nus-cs2103-AY2223S2/tp/docs/team/carrieli1015.md

       * Added in missing items.
       * Updated UG with more details.
     * Developer Guide
-      * Helped with generate the Ui chart.
+      * Helped with generate the UML diagram.
       * Tweaked the DG and relevant guides.

 * **Contributions to team-based tasks**: